yangr0/firewall-configs/README.md

 # Server configs

-My server configs for my personal VPS
+some server configs for my personal VPS

+theres some pretty cool stuff on here i guess